eliaka/repeatedgames/README.md

 For the largest model `Llama-2-70b-chat`, a minimum of 140GB VRAM (e.g 2xA100 80GB) is necessary.
 For the API calls, the system requirements will be minimal:

-- Operating System: Windows, macOS, or Linux
+- OS: Windows, macOS, or Linux
 - CPU: Any modern processor (Intel i3 or higher, AMD Ryzen series)
 - RAM: 4 GB or more (8 GB recommended)
 - Python Version: Python 3.7 or higher